-This page includes examples of videos I shot and edited using Adobe Premiere Pro, After Effects and Photoshop for the purposes of training and educating.
+This page includes examples of videos I shot and edited using Adobe Premiere Pro, After Effects, and Photoshop for the purposes of training and educating.

 video equipment training

-I shot and edited this video to teach students, staff and faculty at the University of South Florida how to increase video production quality using a green screen at home.
+I shot and edited this video to teach students, staff, and faculty at the University of South Florida how to increase video production quality using a green screen at home.

 I shot and edited this video to explain why participants are asked to sign a consent form to participate in a study to ensure my research team is in compliance with IRB policy.

 This is an example of a video I edited on Adobe Premiere Pro as part of a TV news class that I taught at the University of South Florida.
-This are part of a series of stories about social justice.
+This was part of a series of stories about social justice.
 I taught students how to write scripts and edit videos that make an impact on their communities.
 These aired on Tampa’s PBS station in America’s 13th largest media market.